Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 With advances in technology, notably Magnetic Resonance Imaging (MRI), it is now possible to identify with certainty when a dog has had a stroke, the area of the brain affected, and the severity.

 While in people the symptoms of a stroke are often dramatic, in dogs they can be subtle and may be overlooked or confused for something else.

 - lack of appetite (caused by feeling nauseous)

 - loss of vision (possibly only on one side)

 - behavioral changes (whining, seeking attention, aggression)

 - loss of basic training which could include incontinence

-- difficulty learning new things or struggling to focus on a task (most noticeable in dogs that compete in a dog sport which requires regular training)
+- difficulty learning new things or struggling to focus on a task (most noticeable in dogs that compete in a dog sport that requires regular training)